 The start and car parking is at Hexgreave Hall, NG22 8LS

 The course is 5.1 miles in length and is made up of minor roads, a section of the Southwell trail (disused railway line), some dirt trails and short grass.
 It is classified as a trail race rather than road, so please bear this in mind when choosing footwear.
-However, no part of the route is any more difficult underfoot than the off-road sections at the previous Epperstone race, there’s just more of it.
+There’s quite a lot of grass in the second half as the course makes its way back along the edges of fields and the run-in to the finish is slightly uphill across a field.

 We race here with the kind permission of Tony Strawson, the owner of Hexgreave, and the park is home to his family and many other people, so please respect the facilities at the hall and car park together with the area surrounding the route.
 It goes without saying that we must use only the toilets provided at the hall rather than the rustic facilities of the gardens and parkland.
 Please ensure you take all litter home with you too please.